montoyamoraga/class-randomness/README.md

 Let's expand this to include text, with the Python module [Tracery for Python](https://github.com/aparrish/pytracery) by [Allison Parrish](http://www.decontextualize.com/), a Python port of the original [Tracery](http://tracery.io/) by [Kate Compton](http://www.galaxykate.com/).

-TODO: Use if/else and Tracery to write cool random poems.

-TODO: Add example with Tracery

 ## Week 1 assignment